 Benevolent leadership

-Benevolent leaders are ones who work for the benefit of all, such as Timothy, the recipient of 1 and 2 Timothy.
+Benevolent leadership characteristics include working for the benefit of all, exemplified by Timothy, the recipient of 1 and 2 Timothy.

 In his work as a pastor, Timothy had to defend his church against false teachers, standing firm in his faith and leading others according to the Scriptures.
-This he did not do with hatefulness or spite but by example with love, wisdom, and sound teachings.
+This he did by example with love, wisdom, and sound teachings.

 The theme of each leadership style can be summed up in two words: Love people.